The average translator can complete around 2,000 words per day.

-But a project lasting weeks or months, the potential for burnout is high, so you don’t want to be assigning them both the more difficult parts of the project, as well as a higher word count than your other translators.
+But for a project lasting weeks or months, the potential for burnout is high, so you don’t want to be assigning them both the more difficult parts of the project, as well as a higher word count than your other translators.

 Instead, use them as the rising tide that lifts the general quality of the translation.
 Have them translate all the essential parts of the project that are particularly tricky or otherwise require special attention.

-For sections that are difficult but extremely repetitive, have your expert translate just enough of it to provide the terminology, then hand it off to another translator who can used the finished sections as a model to work from.
+For sections that are difficult but extremely repetitive, have your expert translate just enough of it to provide the terminology, then hand it off to another translator who can use the finished sections as a model to work from.

 STEP 5.
 Find And Fix Problem Spots Early